West Coast Hockey League: Teams

+Timeline

 Taylor Cup

 The WCHL's championship trophy was known as the Taylor Cup.
-It was named for the founder of the league, who also originally owned three of the six founding teams (Bakersfield, Fresno and Reno).
+It was named after the founder of the league, Bruce Taylor, who also originally owned three of the six founding teams (Bakersfield, Fresno and Reno).
 The San Diego Gulls were by far the most successful postseason team in WCHL history, winning five of the eight Taylor Cup championships awarded.